 A feeling that users have when they use a product, platform, application, system, or service is referred to as user experience.
 It is a broad term that can refer to anything from how well a user can navigate the product to how simple it is to use, how relevant the content displayed is, and so on.
-This involves the entire design of the acquisition and integration processes, along with branding, design, usability, and function.
+This consumer applications involve the entire design of the acquisition and integration processes, along with branding, design, usability, and function.

 User experience is the first most essential aspect of your software product.
 A well-designed UX can boost traffic and conversion rates by up to 200%.
 The UX assists you in developing a product or service that is effective, comprehensive, and pleasant.